taltech-coding/javadoc/JavaFXComponents.rst

             stage.setTitle("Registration form example");
             Scene scene = new Scene(root);

-            TextField textFieldEmail = new TextField();
+            // You can replace these components with the ones in other examples to test them TextField textFieldEmail = new TextField();
             PasswordField passwordField1 = new PasswordField();
             PasswordField passwordField2 = new PasswordField();